Meyer Lemon Bars

 • Pre-heat oven to 350 degrees F. Grease or line pan an 8"X 8" glass baking dish with parchment.

-• Cream butter and powdered sugar together until light and fluffy.
+• In the bowl of a stand mixer fitted with the paddle attachment, cream butter and powdered sugar together until light and fluffy.
 Add flour, and mix just until blended.
-Pat into baking dish.
-Bake at 350* for 20 minutes or until barely golden
+Pat or press dough into bottom of the pan.
+Bake at 350 degrees F. for 15-20 minutes or until barely golden

 • (To double batch, bake in a 13″X 9″ pan)